MalukiMuthusi/Semaphores/README.md

-# threading
+# Semaphores

 Many producers and consumers.

-Using Mutex to synchronise reading and writing to the buffer.
+Using Semaphores to synchronise reading and writing to the buffer.